jcsargis00/Amazon_Vine_Analysis/README.md

 How many Vine reviews were 5 stars?
 * 454 out of 1,080
 #
-How many non-Vine reviews were 5 stars?
+How many Non-Vine reviews were 5 stars?
 * 23,043 out of 49,673
 #
 What percentage of Vine reviews were 5 stars?